floooh/oryol/code/Modules/IO/README.md

 Assigns are resolved recursively, this is useful to remove any hardcoded absolute paths from the application.
-For instance, the LocalFS filesystem - which wraps access to the local hard disc - defines a _root:_ assign pointing to the directory where the application executable is located, the above _tex:_ assign would then point to _root:assets/textures_ instead of some hardcoded absolute path, and the resolve happens in 2 steps:
+For instance, the LocalFS filesystem - which wraps access to the local hard disc - defines a _root:_ assign pointing to the directory where the application executable is located.
+The above _tex:_ assign would then point to _root:assets/textures_ instead of some hardcoded absolute path, and the resolve happens in 2 steps: